Energies Media

 The Omkareshwar Reservoir is now hosting the Omkareshwar Floating Solar Power Project.

-The strategic shift is so big that it even caught the attention of NASA’s Landsat 9 satellite.
+The strategic shift is so big that it even caught the attention of Landsat 9 satellite, managed by the United States Geological Survey (USGS) and NASA.
 The latest imagery shows the reservoir’s northeast and southeast arms flexing massive, bluish rectangles of glass and silicon.

 New room for solar growth with brains and brawns